joelbetteridge/BNG-automation-pipeline/README.md

 ## Author
 **Joel Betteridge**
 *Final-year Ecology BSc student at the University of York, specializing in environmental data science and spatial analysis.*

+*This work was assisted by the use of Google Gemini for idea creation*